Jaymon/Mingo/README.markdown

+# THIS IS THE 1.0 BRANCH AND IS NO LONGER DEVELOPED

+This branch is frozen, it will probably get bugfixes but won't change significantly.
+It is here for anyone that needs to maintain compatibility with an existing codebase, if you are new to Mingo than you should use the `master` branch as that is the most up-to-date version of the code.

 # What is Mingo?

 Mingo is an easy to use database abstraction layer that uses the db as a schema-less document storage engine based on [how Friendfeed uses MySql](http://bret.appspot.com/entry/how-friendfeed-uses-mysql).